 Nitro-coffee, flavoured coffee and iced frappuccinos are now commonly on menus.
 A lot have dairy-free milk alternatives, and you can often select your favourite blend right down to a specific method of roasting or even a single-origin farm in Vietnam/Colombia/Hawaii.
 Certainly more exotic and stronger than the instant blend you use every morning, and more enjoyable.

 Our toy, clothes and even food shopping habits may have moved online, but our coffee love remains firmly in our local cafès.
-And the day when nobody needs coffee is probably never going to come.
+And the day nobody on earth needs coffee is probably never going to come.

 So…Where Do I Start?